Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 All the investment funds differ in terms of assets, return potential, and risk profile.

-Starting July 1st, 2024, investors in Hungarian real estate funds registered with the Hungarian National Bank will get an opportunity to obtain a 10-year residency.
-To qualify, one needs to buy a share for at least €250,000+.
+Investors in Hungarian real estate funds registered with the Hungarian National Bank can obtain 10-year residency.
+To qualify, investors must buy a share for at least €250,000.

 Get in touch today